jvasile/future-of-competition/notes.md

  * TCP/IP was the service until it became infra
  * Web was the service until it became infra
  * Maybe social isn't a service anymore, it's infra (and should be treated as such by law)
- * As things become infra, their coercive power naturally/inherently increases, whic is why we need to start worrying about their openness (nobody cared that FB was ivy-only in 2003)
+ * As things become infra, their coercive power naturally/inherently increases, which is why we need to start worrying about their openness (nobody cared that FB was ivy-only in 2003)
  * Options / agency come in at that point

 ## Politics